rollonbears234/stats159_fall2016-project1/paper/sections/02-discussion.md

 Also, branches are helpful.
 When coding, two different tracks can be taken to see which one works the best, when one branch works better than the other, a simple merge can add that feature into the main code.

+Github also allows sharing with others and is a tool that allows people to work on different parts of the code and merge them together later into a single sytem.

 #### Explain what is GitHub, and its role in this project.

 ![githubLogo](https://raw.githubusercontent.com/rollonbears234/stats159_fall2016-project1/master/images/github-logo.png)